MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-01.md

 The **DataManager (prefab)** is responsible for talking to Azure storage and will be explained further in the next tutorial.

-Now with the four prefabs still selected, drag them into the Hierarchy window to add them to the scene:
+Now with the three prefabs still selected, drag them into the Hierarchy window to add them to the scene:

 ![mr-learning-azure](images/mr-learning-azure/tutorial1-section5-step1-2.png)